 If you owe money to the IRS and can’t afford to pay it, you have options.
-Like thousands of people every year, you should find out if you are eligible to defer payments on your tax debt.
+Like thousands of people every year, you should determine if you are eligible to defer payments on your tax debt.
 If the IRS agrees that you paying your taxes would impede a reasonable standard of living, it may grant your account an IRS Currently Not Collectible (CNC) status.

 What is IRS currently not collectible (CNC) status?

-Do you qualify for IRS CNC status?
+Do you qualify for IRS Currently Not Collectible status?

 First, ask the IRS to file a Form 53, a Report of Currently Not Collectible Taxes.
 This is an internal form to the IRS.
-Depending on your circumstances, the IRS will then request that you complete Form 433-A, Form 433-F, or 433-B (if filing as a business).
+Depending on your circumstances, the IRS will request that you complete Form 433-A, Form 433-F, or 433-B (if filing as a business).
 Form 433-F, Collection Information Statement for Wage Earners and Self-Employed Individuals, instructs you on the minimum information required to receive a CNC status.
-If your tax bill exceeds $10,000, the IRS will likely to request Form 433-A, a Collection Information Statement.
+If your tax bill exceeds $10,000, the IRS will likely request Form 433-A, a Collection Information Statement.
 Along with the 433-F, the 433-A provides a more detailed picture of your finances.